learn-co-curriculum/react-hooks-react-router-intro/README.md

 - `/about`
 - `/login`

-Our React servers's only job is to render the HTML, which will look similar to
+Our React server's only job is to render the HTML, which will look similar to
 this:

 ```html